grafana/alloy/docs/sources/reference/components/prometheus.exporter.blackbox.md

 Replace the following:

 - `PROMETHEUS_REMOTE_WRITE_URL`: The URL of the Prometheus remote_write-compatible server to send metrics to.
-- `USERNAME`: The username to use for authentication to the remote_write API.
+- `USERNAME`: The username to use for authentication to the `remote_write` API.
-- `PASSWORD`: The password to use for authentication to the remote_write API.
+- `PASSWORD`: The password to use for authentication to the `remote_write` API.

 ### Collect metrics using an embedded configuration

-This example is the same above with using an embedded configuration:
+This example uses an embedded configuration:

 ```alloy
 prometheus.exporter.blackbox "example" {